 Welcome to the first edition of The Dagger’s health and fitness column.
 I’m so excited to share my knowledge that I’ve learned over the past 6 years in my journey to become healthier.
 I began as a martial arts student in Taekwondo and Aikido in 2003.
 I followed that up with becoming a kickboxing instructor, and only continuing to pursue group fitness certifications of indoor cycling, water aerobics, and TRX.
 I’m an ACE Certified Personal Trainer and Group Fitness Instructor.
 But then I started creating a website called My Fitness Hub to give advice related to all areas of fitness, from diet, equipment, workouts, supplements, and more.
-If you want to take a pre-workout supplement, you can buy one pre-made or make one yourself, check the list here and find what you need to know about each approach.
+If you want to take an immune system booster and pre-workout supplement, you can buy one pre-made or make one yourself, check the list here and find what you need to know about each approach.
 Most recently, I became a Russian Kettlebell Challenge Certified Instructor, of which I am the first in Bel Air.
 To implement some technology smart bmi scale can tweet your weight (with your permission, of course), but that isn’t really what makes them smart.
 The main reason to pick up a smart scale is that it can give you a clear picture of your health and fitness without making you do a lot of work.